-Applicants have until the end of January 2018 to provide copies of original documentation.
+Applicants have until 28 January 2020 to provide copies of original documentation.

-Please send the transcript for your original degree if this does not confer GBC, and translation if appropriate, directly to the course at the above address.
-The absence of a transcript will result in an application not being considered as there will be no means to verify the minimum requirements stipulated.
+Please send the transcript for your original degree if this does not confer GBC, and translation if appropriate, directly to the programme at the above address.
+Applications without sufficient information will not be considered as there will be no means to verify the minimum requirements stipulated.
 You will also need to include the transcript for the degree that confers GBC in your application to the Clearing House.

 Applicants must provide recent references from referees in a position to comment meaningfully on the applicant's experience.